primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 :term:`Atomicity` allows multiple statements to proceed within a particular demarcation known as a :term:`transaction`, which has a single point of completion known as a :term:`commit`.
-A transation is committed once all the operations within it have completed successfully.
+A transaction is committed once all the operations within it have completed successfully.
 If any of the operations fail, the transaction can instead be reverted using a :term:`rollback`, which reverses all the steps that have proceeded within the transaction, leaving the state of the database unchanged relative to before the transaction began.
 Atomicity refers